ainaimi/EPI560/syllabus.md

 | C | 70-74 |
 | F | <70 |

-## COURSE STRUCTURE
+## COURSE LOGISTICS

-The course includes two weekly lectures and one lab.
-The course will be divided into five sections, in which we will cover Frequentist versus Bayesian Statistics and related concepts (p values, s values, Bayes factors, confidence intervals, credible intervals, NHST) (section 1), basic study design and trial emulation topics (section 2), regression modeling strategies for continuous, binary and categorical outcomes (section 3), missing data and multiple imputation (section 4), and variance estimation and interpretation (section 5).

-The lecture material will be reinforced by lab sessions in which students will be able to implement lecture concepts and observe them in practice.
-The labs will focus on actual analyses using the R programming language.
+### Course Website

+All materials for the class will be hosted on the course website: [https://ainaimi.github.io/EPI560/](https://ainaimi.github.io/EPI560/).
+This includes the syllabus, lecture notes, lab notes/slides,  datasets, homework assignments, and readings.

+### Slack

+We will use Slack as a primary means of communication in this course.
+This is the best way to reach out to classmates, teaching assistants, and the instructor.
+To join the Slack team for EPI 560, please use this link: [https://epi560.slack.com/signup#/domain-signup](https://epi560.slack.com/signup#/domain-signup)

+We will use the `#general` channel for most class discussions.
+We will also create a channel for each assignment, which can be used to answer questions specific to the homeworks.
+Each lab section will also have its own channel.
+If you would like to ask a question anonymously in any of these channels, please use the `/anonymous` argument before typing your question.

+### CANVAS

+You will be asked to use CANVAS to submit homework assignments by the assigned due date.

+### R and Posit

-Students will be expected to have R and RStudio installed and working on their computers.
+Students will be expected to have [R](https://cran.r-project.org/) and [Posit](https://posit.co/) [(formerly RStudio)](https://posit.co/blog/rstudio-is-becoming-posit/) installed and working on their computers.
 In addition, the following packages should be installed and in working order:

 ```
 "tidyverse", "here", "sandwich", "lmtest", "boot", "ggplot2", "broom", "rio"